tora-kozic/cube-game/README.md

 To actually break a block, the index returned by the discussed function is set to 0 in the array which stores all the block data.
 To place a block, there’s an additional condition that the index above that returned index is empty.
 If that is true, then that above index is changed from 0 to whatever block the player is currently holding.

-![drawn diagram of the player view algorithm](/assets/player%20alg.png)
+![drawn diagram of the player view algorithm](/assets/player%20alg.png) **Image:** The algorithm will calculate hit-point A first, but because A’s corresponding grid space(pink box) is empty, it will then find the player view rays’ intersection at the next depth lower.
+Because hit-point B’s block is not empty, the indices of that block space will be returned.

 ### Player Movement & Collision
 The player views the game in first person, with a small square indicating their “crosshair”, or the center of their screen, and a static block in the bottom right indicating the current block they are placing.
 Player movement is conducted using the WASD keys and the mouse, with the mouse rotating the player’s camera and the WASD keys moving the player relative to the direction they’re currently looking in.
 The player can also jump using the spacebar.